 3. PORTO COVO

-The abrupt Alentejo coast offers a myriad fascinating spots.
-Take for instance its coves, cliffs and beaches where you feel like stopping every ten minutes and simply getting lost for a while, exploring its beauty.
+The abrupt Alentejo coast offers a myriad of fascinating spots.
+Take for instance its coves, cliffs, and beaches where you feel like stopping every ten minutes and simply getting lost for a while, exploring its beauty.
 Like the beaches of Porto Covo, where the turquoise blue of the water and the yellow of the fine sand mix with the charcoal rocks and the sea-foam when hitting against the same.
 Bring your camera along!

 To eat in this area, try Arte e Sal.
 His travel lover chef, Carlos Barros, has brought many ideas of his adventures around the world.
 Wonderful dishes such as prawns with cilantro sauce have sprung up, inspired by a trip to Goa, India.